 Recommended requirements of Modern Warfare (60 FPS):

-If you’re confident with your gaming rig, please continue to the next fix.
+If you’re confident with your gaming rig, simply continue to the next fix.

 Fix 2: Change Display Mode